 Related: 6 Noble Characteristics of Hadassah, Queen Esther of Persia

-Another key to a Ruth and Naomi relationship is perseverance.
+Another key to this kind of relationship is perseverance.
 Ruth persevered through Naomi’s attempts to keep her in Moab.
 Through back-breaking work.
-Throgh a likely less than warm welcome.
+Through a likely less than warm welcome.
 And what a reward.
 A family, and being In Jesus’s lineage!

 Related: Free Email Bible Study on Walking Worthy of the Calling!

-One of the most important Naomi and Ruth relationship principles is to trust God.
+One of the most important of Naomi and Ruth’s relationship principles is to trust God.
 Even when things are hard.
 Stressful.
 Painful.
 He is still working.
-In the midst of any circumstances you face, in whatever relationships, we can trust God to bring good out of it.
+In the midst of any circumstances you face, with whomever, we can trust God to bring good out of it.

 Related: How to Choose Faith over Fear